prototype99/ada-overlay/README.md

 10. Incorporate this layer directly into Portage so that new users get it when they install Gentoo.
 11. Other stuff not mentioned above.

-You can (optionally) add this overlay with layman:
+You can (optionally) add this overlay with layman;

+Quick'n dirty way:

 ```
 $ layman -f -a ada -o https://raw.github.com/sarnold/ada-overlay/master/configs/layman.xml
 ```

+Cleaner way:

+Edit /etc/layman.cfg and add the above URL to the "overlays" list, then sync the layman overlays and list them.
+You should see "ada" in the list of overlays (sorted alphabetically).
+Do a "layman -a ada" and you should be all setup.
+Note that layman stores overlays under /var/lib/layman by default, and adds a layman.conf under /etc/portage/repos.conf/ if you want to edit it.

 # Contributions